 - 700c wheels have better rollover capability- Because 700c wheels have a larger circumference, they can more easily roll over potholes, bumps, branches, roots, and other obstacles on the road or trail.
 When you hit a hole, a larger diameter wheel can’t fall as far into the hole.
 It just rolls over.
 Larger wheels have more leverage to pull themselves over bumps as well.
 This allows you to navigate technical terrain more easily.
 You can glide over most obstacles without losing speed or getting shaken around too much.

 - Spare 700c parts are easier to find- 700c wheels have been the standard on road bikes for decades.
 In the developed world, spare tires, tubes, and rims are available at every bike shop.
 Even though 26 inch parts are still the most common in much of the developing world, 700c is catching up.
 In most countries, you can find spares without an issue.
 You may have to travel to a capital city in some cases.
-650b spare parts, on the other hand, are harder to find.
+650b spare parts are harder to find than their 700c counterparts.
 If you’re touring in a remote region and your rim cracks, you might not be able to find a new one.
 650b has only been popular for a few years.
 Small bike shops might not stock the parts that you need.
 For this reason, 700c is the better choice for touring and bikepacking.

 - More tire options- Because 700c wheels are so common, bike tire manufacturers offer a wide range of tire options.
 You can find pretty much every style of tire in a 700c version from 18 mm road slicks to 3+ inch mountain bike tires.
 Some popular 700c tires are not offered in a 650b version yet.
 One thing to remember is that wider 700c tires are usually marketed as 29er.
 They have the same diameter.